 The final step is to seal it.
 You could use a polycrylic or something along those lines, but I wanted to be sure the vinyl didn’t come off so I thought Mod Podge might be a better option.
 I did about 4 coats on all of the dice to ensure they were nice and protected.
 Full disclosure, though – I did learn that these can’t be stored outside if your area gets as hot as mine.
 I had a couple of the dots peel off, so I brought them in.
 So far they’re holding up okay other than that, but I may go back and do polycrylic at some point on top of the Mod Podge.

 Then?
 Toss them all in a bucket and get to playing.
-We used an old olive bucket we’ve had since we went to Round Top.
+We used an old olive bucket we’ve had sitting around for a while.
 I was going to use it as a planter but I think it may have found its best life as a yard dice roller!

-Of course, there are about a million different options for the games you can play with this.
-Jackson likes to roll them and find dice that match and then throw them into the bucket like it’s a basketball game.
-Our favorite dice game is Yahtzee – I even made some full-page scorecards for us so we don’t have to try to use the tiny ones when we’re outside.
+Since our favorite dice game is Yahtzee, I made some full-page scorecards for us so we don’t have to try to use the tiny ones when we’re outside.
 If you want to download it to use yourself, you can get it for free by signing up for my newsletter below – it’ll be automatically sent to you.